 Bicycling Belgium's Best Breweries

 You don't want to miss this unique beer and bicycling opportunity - the only tour of Belgium that mixes excellent bicycling, lodging, food, plus visits to some of the important Belgian breweries.
 Starting near the capital of Belgium, we'll pedal through West Flanders (the Flemish part of Belgium) and finish in Tournai in the region of Wallonia where French is spoken.
-This tour concentrates on two important beer regions (to add a third, join our 11-day tour!), the Lambic region just south of Brussels, famous for its wild yeast fermentation method which results in a sour beer, and the breweries around Bruges (or Brugge in Flemish), a mix of Trappist (monk-brewed) breweries as well as historical breweries such as DeCam.
-Two night stays at the beginning and middle of this trip means less packing, and more beer and bicycling!
+This tour concentrates on two important beer styles (to add a third, join our 11-day tour!).
+Lambic famous for its wild yeast fermentation method which results in a sour beer, and the breweries around Bruges (or Brugge in Flemish), a mix of Trappist (monk-brewed) breweries as well as historical breweries such as DeCam.
 You'll also bicycle through important WWI battleground sites.
 Gentle cycling terrain makes this a great tour for everyone; in fact the only "requirement" is that you enjoy good beer and fun!

 ***If this sounds great but you'd like a longer tour, check out our Bicycling Belgium's Best Breweries Plus! tour, which extends this itinerary by 3 days.***View Day-by-Day ItineraryHide Day-by-Day Itinerary

 Day 1: Arrive in Waterloo